darrenjhsu/GPU_XSMD/README.md

 sample the vdW sphere, which has to be outside of any other vdW spheres of other atoms.
 Extended by solvent radius, the point (solvent center) must also be far enough from the vdW spheres of other atoms.

+## Why use this program?

+1. It takes care of changing scattering intensity due to surface area variation.
+This is necessary if you have an unfolding process to explore.
+   For example, a study focussing on molten globule state will benefit a lot.

+1. It is fast.
+If force is evaluated every 1000 steps, the computational overhead is almost negligible!

+1. Only one simulation box is required.
+You solvate the protein, equlibrate it, fit to the static scattering data, and then fit the difference data.

+1. It is compatible with some enhanced sampling methods such as  metadynamics.
+   This again comes in handy when exploring the conformational space for an unfolding reaction, while the correction force keeps the structure from deviating from the difference signal.

 ## Requirements